-The Harvard University educated mostly self-taught Edward Gorey (1925-2000) had a unique imagination and he exercised it in his works.
+The Harvard University educated, mostly self-taught Edward Gorey (1925-2000) had a unique imagination and he put it to use it in his work.
 He has delighted me for nearly my entire life.
 He is one of the most aptly named notables in American art and literature.
 With his large body of small works, he has made an indelible imprint on my outlook and sense of humor.

 Gorey was a curious man with an inordinate interest in the drama of other people’s lives, and a penchant for the grim reality of true crime.
 He produced over 100 books over a 50 year career, featuring his unique shadowy, black and white pen and ink drawings, along with spare, sly, satirical plots.

 To this day, I remain enthralled and enchanted by his skilled drawings and his poisonous, poetic stories of cursed children, fainting femmes, shadowy specters, threatening topiary, and eccentric events in eerie Victorian gardens, woods and mansions, works that are witty, woeful, devious and delirious to the point of obsession.

 Gorey was also a designer of theatre productions, including revues based on his own stories and a Broadway production of Dracula (starring a young, very sexy Frank Langella) for which he did sets, costumes and lighting.
 It was a Broadway hit and I saw it twice in 1977.
 I was enthralled by the look of the show and by the leading man.

 On occasion, I spotted Gorey walking around Manhattan in the mid-1970s.
 He looked like one of his own creations.
 In fact, his image lurks on the fringe of some of his drawings: towering, with a wild white beard and hair, with a ring in each ear and on most of his fingers.
 When he lived in New York City he went about town in a raccoon coat.